rightthumb/rightthumb-widgets-v0/README.md

 ___

 ## Platform Support
-### The Framework is designed to work on the following platforms:
+### The Framework is designed to work on the following:
 - PowerShell
 - Windows
 - Linux